lblod/frontend-embeddable-notule-editor/README.md

 ### Building the sources yourself

-In order to build the JavaScript and CSS sources of this repository you will need `ember-cli` installed (more info at section *Development of frontend-embeddable-notule-editor* below), then execute the following:
+In order to build the JavaScript and CSS sources of this repository you will need `ember-cli` installed (more info at the [Development section](#development-of-frontend-embeddable-notule-editor)), then execute the following:

 ```bash
 git clone https://github.com/lblod/frontend-embeddable-notule-editor.git